NomiChirps/tplp2/README.md

   - [ ] Transfer from breadboard to permaproto, or ask wembly to whip up a pcb
   - [x] Add bus capacitors
 - Nice-to-haves
+  - [ ] JTAG? is that a thing i can do?
   - [ ] rename all the lvgl_driver.cc to have distinct module names for VLOG
   - [ ] StatusOr
   - [ ] SpiController could use improvement - we're not getting full utilization of the bus